Donald and Mary Iannone

 Don serves on the faculty of Transcontinental University, teaching in its global, systems-based MBA and Ph.D. in Business programs.
-He also teaches philosophy courses at the Philosophical Research Society in Los Angeles.
+He also teaches philosophy and metaphysics courses at the Philosophical Research Society in Los Angeles.
+He is a frequent lecturer and workshop leader on complementary medicine and spirituality issues.

-Don's educational background includes a Doctor of Divinity degree, a Master of Divinity degree, a Master's degree in Philosophy, a professional diploma in Economic Development, graduate training in Organizational Behavior, and an undergraduate degree in Cultural Anthropology.
-Don is also certified as a Reiki Master therapist, meditation guide, and life purpose coach.
+Don's educational background includes a Doctor of Divinity degree, a Master of Divinity degree, a Master's degree in Spiritual Psychology, a professional diploma in Economic Development, graduate training in Organizational Behavior, and an undergraduate degree in Cultural Anthropology.
+Don is also certified as a Reiki Master therapist, mindfulness teacher, meditation guide, and life purpose coach.
 Finally, he is an ordained interfaith minister.

 Mary R. Iannone

 B.S., CHCE, CRMT

 Mary held several administrative leadership positions at Cleveland Clinic.
 Just prior to her retirement in 2016, she was the Executive Director for Front-End Operations for the Cleveland Clinic Health System.
 Before that, she was the Administrator for the Head and Neck Institute, the Digestive Disease Institute, the Vascular Surgery Department, and the Division of Surgery.
 She served as an advisor to several Cleveland Clinic expansion projects over the years, including the Clinic's operations in the United Arab Emirates.

 Mary has held national leadership positions in healthcare management.
 She served on several enterprise-wide committees and task forces during her tenure at Cleveland Clinic.
 Before she joined Cleveland Clinic, she worked for the former Mt.
 Sinai Hospital in Cleveland and managed several large physician practices.